 - Slowly heat the milk on the stove to 180 F (80 C).
 Whisk occasionally to keep the milk from scalding on the bottom of the pot.
 (Heating the milk causes the proteins to denature making for thicker yogurt.
 You could skip this step, but your yogurt won’t be as thick).

-- Pour the hot milk into a glass jar and cool to 105 F (40C).
+- Pour the hot milk into a glass jar.
+Leave it to cool to 105 F (40C).

-- When the milk has cooled, stir in the yogurt culture.
-If you are using store-bought yogurt you may want to add up to 6 tbsp yogurt as they tend to have weaker cultures.
+- When the milk has cooled, stir in the culture.
+If you are using store-bought yogurt you may want to add up to 4 Tbsp yogurt as they tend to have weaker cultures.

-- Maintain at around 110F (40 C) until it is set to a pudding-like consistency (for at least 2 hours, or if you like a sour yogurt then culture for up to 24 hours.)
+- Maintain at around 110F (40 C) until it is set to a pudding-like consistency (for at least 2 hours, and up to 24 hours for really sour yogurt.)

 - If you don’t have a thermometer, then heat your yogurt until it whisks up nice and frothy, then cool it to just above room temperature.
-However, I recommend getting a thermometer if you want to make nice thick yogurt because accuracy in heating the milk is key to thick yogurt.
+However, I recommend getting a thermometer if you want to make nice thick yogurt because accuracy in heating the milk is key.

-- Homemade yogurt can be flavoured just like store-bought yogurt.
-Add jam, fresh fruit, vanilla, or cinnamon.
-Just don’t add the flavours before culturing, or it may interfere with properly setting the yogurt.
+- Homemade yogurt can be flavored just like store-bought yogurt.
+Add jam, fresh fruit, vanilla, or cinnamon!
+Just don’t add the flavors before culturing, or it may interfere with properly setting the yogurt.